 Mailchimp is one of the most popular email marketing platforms in the world today which can be used to start building an email list, with around seven million users worldwide.
 This tool is ideal for small to medium-sized businesses managing weekly or monthly newsletters, and regular campaigns.

-The platform allows you to automate templates, customise emails, and add designs with ease.
+The platform allows you to automate templates, customize emails, and add designs with ease.
 However, it allows for a little more backend development.

 It has 500 pre-designed templates powered by user-friendly editing software plus intuitive list-building tools.
 So it’s possible to create fully integrated, interactive campaigns with limited technical knowledge when you just start your email list.

-GetResponse will allow you to export files from several formats and offer in-built statistics including best-performing emails and cart abandonment rate.
+GetResponse will allow you to export files from several formats and offer in-built statistics including best-performing emails and cart abandonment rates.

-It’s ideal for e-commerce business.
+It’s ideal for e-commerce businesses.
 This platform offers user-friendly email design tools and plenty of backend scope for developers looking to add extra functionality to their email campaigns.